Money transfer scams are often linked to organised crime. Find out how these criminals could target you and how to spot the warning signs.

 If you think you’ve been involved in money laundering or you’ve lost money in a scam, contact Action Fraud immediately on 0300 123 2040 or via the website.

-Remember, if you’ve given out any of your personal information, or have made a payment, contact your bank immediately using the contact details on the FS Register.
+Remember, if you’ve given out any of your personal information, or have made a payment, tell your bank immediately using the contact details on your card or statements, or by checking the FS Register.

 Report a money transfer scam